 The Pemberley Chronicles goes a bit overboard when it comes to the perfection of the marriages of the Darcys and the Bingleys.
 Of course, we want them to live happily ever after, but it would have been more believable and exciting for Darcy and Elizabeth at least to have butted heads about something over the course of 350 pages.
 However, Collins did make me curious enough about the children to want to continue the series, even though I’m pretty sure Elizabeth, Darcy, Jane, and Bingley will take a backseat as they age and their children and grandchildren take center stage.
 This isn’t a perfect Pride and Prejudice sequel, probably because it tries to accomplish a lot in terms of following several characters and their children in a time of political and social upheaval, but I’m sure I’ll enjoy the series more as Collins’ original characters make the story more her own.

-Disclosure: I borrowed The Pemberley Chronicles from my local library.
-I am an Amazon associate.
+Disclosure: I borrowed The Pemberley Chronicles from the public library.

 © 2012 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.